In USA, Pinot Grigio often indicates a wine made in the Italian style.

 Pinot Grigio is known for its light, crisp, and sometimes slightly fruity profile.
 It pairs well with a variety of cheeses.

-Goat Cheese (Chèvre): The tanginess complements the subtle fruit notes in Pinot Grigio.
+The tanginess of a Feta Cheese will complement the subtle fruit notes of the Pinot Grigio.

-Brie: The creamy texture and mild flavor work beautifully with Pinot Grigio.
+The creamy texture and mild flavors of a Brie work beautifully with Pinot Grigio.

 Pinot Gris (Pinot Grigio) originates from Burgundy.